 A look back at 10 big Canadian sport stories from the past year

-Team Canada's Brad Marchand hoists the trophy following his team's victory over Team Europe during World Cup of Hockey finals action in Toronto on Thursday, September 29, 2016.
-From Team Canada's victory at the World Cup of Hockey to swimmer Penny Oleksiak's performances in the Olympic pool in Rio, Canadian athletes turned in stellar performances throughout 2016.
+From Team Canada's victory at the World Cup of Hockey to Penny Oleksiak's performances in the Olympic pool in Rio, Canadian athletes turned in stellar performances throughout 2016.
+He let the world know there might just be an heir apparent to Jamaica's Usain Bolt, the long-standing owner of the world's fastest man title.

 Add your comments below